Killface1980/DualSense4Rockstar/README.md

 - Adapted controller layout and features from Shtivi.
 All credits to the excellent feel of this layout go to him.

 ## Installation Instructions & Download
-Current test version can be found here https://github.com/Killface1980/DualSense4Rockstar/tree/master/__RELEASE
+Nightly builts version can be found here.
+As it's currently WIP, I have no 1.0 release planned. https://github.com/Killface1980/DualSense4Rockstar/tree/master/__RELEASE